Minding Your Own Business: A Definitive Guide to Starting a Private Practice

-These suggestions are in addition to specific nursing/midwifery equipment such as foetal stethoscopes and glucometers.
+These suggestions are in addition to specific nursing/midwifery equipment such as fetal stethoscopes and glucometers.

 To facilitate access for potential or existing clients, it is recommended to have a mobile telephone service choice for business calls.

 Business cards should be the standard size, approximately 90mm in length and 55mm in height.
 Correspondence should not rely entirely on email transmissions.
 There are occasions when a formal letter needs to be written and sent via the postal service.
-It is recommended that your letter-headed writing paper, envelopes, brochures, income tax invoice sheets, and "With Compliments" slips be professionally designed so as to convey positive impressions about the quality of your service.
+It is recommended that your letter-headed writing paper, envelopes, brochures, income tax invoice sheets and compliment slips be professionally designed so as to convey positive impressions about the quality of your service.